eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	Note that *MATLAB* does not allow dynaming naming to use arbitrary strings \cite[\S6.1.3, pp. 104-105]{Eaton2016a}.

 The *`struc`* function requires pairs of arguments
 \cite[\S6.1.3, pp. 104-107]{Eaton2016a}.

+When elements of a *struct* are a mixture of scalar and cell arrays,
+	the scalar arguments are expanded to form a structure array that has a consistent dimension \cite[\S6.1.3, pp. 104-105]{Eaton2016a}.

+"To create a *struc* "that has/contains "a cell array as an individual
+	field", wrap it in another cell array
+	\cite[\S6.1.3, pp. 106]{Eaton2016a}.

+Use the function `isstruct(x)` to determine if `x` is a structure
+	(or structure array).
+	If `x` is a structure or structure array, a boolean true is returned.
+Else, a boolean false is returned
+	\cite[\S6.1.3, pp. 106]{Eaton2016a}.